 Instructions

-For Basque Cheesecake:
+For San Sebastian Cheesecake:

 - Place a rack in the middle of your oven and preheat to 400 degrees (F).
 Prepare a 10-inch springform pan by rubbing with butter or spraying with non-stick spray.
 Then line the pan with parchment paper, be sure to leave excess on the top.
 Place the pan on a rimmed baking sheet and set aside.